This article originally appeared on VICE UK.

 This generation's "console war" is built on the untruth that there's a fundamental difference between the Big Two.
 Bar a few exclusive titles, there isn't.
 It was the same with the last generation.
 And the one before that.
-In fact, the last console war that really mattered – the one in which a choice meant siding with one of two fundamentally different approaches to what a console should be – happened all the way back in the mid-to-late 1990s, in a world of Kappa jackets, TFI Friday and Britpop's inexorable, crusty nosed decline.
+In fact, the last console war that really mattered—the one in which a choice meant siding with one of two fundamentally different approaches to what a console should be—happened all the way back in the mid-to-late 1990s, in a world of corduroy Billabong jackets, TGIF, and pop-punk.

-Consumers without the necessary funds for both systems – everyone who wasn't a minor royal or a footballer, basically – faced a huge choice, and not simply, as with now, one between the odd exclusive title and speck of superior online functionality.
-No: this was a choice between one entire ethos and another.
+Consumers without the necessary funds for both systems faced a huge choice, and not a simple one between the odd exclusive title and speck of superior online functionality like today.
+No, this was a choice between one entire ethos and another.
 A choice with considerable costs and rewards either way.

 Meanwhile, the PlayStation had strengths of its own.
-Though outgunned, it used its storage capabilities and some canny programming to amass a repertoire of classics that were beyond the reach of the N64 – a collection at which Nintendo-siders peered at covetously.
+Though outgunned, it used its storage capabilities and some canny programming to amass a repertoire of classics that were beyond the reach of the N64—a collection at which Nintendo-siders peered at covetously.
 A huge coup for Sony was securing Final Fantasy VII that, at three discs in size, would have required, ooh, a billion N64 cartridges to house.
-Likewise for Metal Gear Solid's reams of recorded speech and the Resident Evil series' FMV, voice acting (such as it was) and pre-rendered backgrounds.
-Tony Hawk's Pro Skater's soundtrack oozed class, while Gran Turismo's vast catalogue of memory-hungry car models made its rivals' on the N64 – which, arguably, never had a truly great racing sim – look fairly paltry.
+Likewise for Metal Gear Solid's reams of recorded speech and the Resident Evil series' FMV, voice acting (such as it was), and pre-rendered backgrounds.
+Tony Hawk's Pro Skater's soundtrack oozed class, while Gran Turismo's vast catalog of memory-hungry car models made its rivals' on the N64—which, arguably, never had a truly great racing sim—look fairly paltry.

 Nintendo saw itself as more of a good-clean-fun family company, and such things in its games were tightly controlled.
 Duke Nukem 64 was heavily censored, and the risible Carmageddon 64 featured zombies instead of humans, while Sony was happy to release Grand Theft Auto to a huge public outcry, selling a massive number of PlayStations in the process.
 Its console was seen as the dangerous bit of rough.
 Each system's library of games differed hugely from its opponent's, and cross-platform releases were the exception rather than, as it is now, the norm.
 You had to choose.
 And choosing one side meant missing out on a hell of a lot from the other.

-As time went on, both consoles would inevitably become increasingly homogenised.
+As time went on, both consoles would inevitably become increasingly homogenized.
 Sony released an analogue controller in 1997, bringing it in line with the N64's (though it's worth noting that the decomposing Saturn beat Sony to the punch with this, bundling Nights into Dreams with its 3D Control Pad).
-Nintendo would eventually relax its iron grip on taste, signing off on god know how many uses of the word "fuck" in Conker's Bad Fur Day.
-And cartridge technology would advance to the level that Resident Evil 2 saw an N64 release in all its FMV splendour.
-Four-player games – Nintendo's trump card – became available on PlayStation with the Multitap, albeit never to the giddy heights of GoldenEye's majestic, friendship-ending free-for-alls.
+Nintendo would eventually relax its iron grip on taste, signing off on god knows how many uses of the word "fuck" in Conker's Bad Fur Day.
+And cartridge technology would advance to the level that Resident Evil 2 saw an N64 release in all its FMV splendor.
+Four-player games—Nintendo's trump card—became available on PlayStation with the Multitap, albeit never to the giddy heights of GoldenEye's majestic, friendship-ending free-for-alls.
 The N64's syrupy visuals would remain the connoisseur's choice, while the PlayStation's endless pool of games and pirate-friendly software format would make it the everyman's.
 Arguments between fans would continue.

 With the PlayStation and N64 you were either in one camp or the other.
 Blur or Oasis.
 Ribena or Vimto.
 Weed or whizz.
 Sony's cheeky James Hunt or Nintendo's meticulous Niki Lauda.
 Either way, you were right and, like Newton's Third Law, equally wrong.
 If you're old enough to have made a decision at the time, chances are you'll defend it to this day, and still secretly worry that it was the wrong one.